The-breakbar/TISS-Lightning-Registrator/DEVELOPMENT.md

 # API Docs

-> [!IMPORTANT]
-> This documentation has been updated and is valid as of October 7th, 2023.
-Any future changes will be updated as soon as possible.
-See the [API Changelog](#api-changelog) for a detailed list of changes.

 > [!NOTE]
 > While this documentation tries to be as complete as possible, certain things have not been thoroughly tested and are unknown.
 It is sufficient for this extension, however that might not be the case for every use case.
 If you find any mistakes or have additional information, please open an issue or a pull request.